uptechteam/android-cookbook/Testing App/tools.md

 }
 ```

-We can use rafactoring to remove the `v` variable from `doSomething`.
+We can use tool to remove the `v` variable from `doSomething`.
 After the refactoring, the code looks like this:
 ```Java
 public class Example {